 Tour companies offer many packages with different amounts of time you can spend in the park.
 They vary from about 2 to 9 days.

-If you are going to other parks in Tanzania, you will have more opportunities to see animals in those parks.
+If you go to other parks in Tanzania, you will have more opportunities to see animals there.
 Consider spreading your time among the parks for a bit more diversity, allowing for at least 4 to 7 days in Serengeti.

 Where to Stay in Serengeti National Park